stdombek/docs/content/en/docs/ERM/eUsage/_index.md

 2. In the **usage data provider details** pane, click **COUNTER statistics**.
 3. If reports are stored, they are displayed in a separate table for each year.
 Click on the year you want to view or click **Expand all years**.

-The **COUNTER statistics table** displays a row for each report type and a column for each month.
+The **COUNTER statistics table** displays a row for each report type and a column for each month, grouped by release.
 If a report is stored or has tried to harvest, a **Report button** is displayed in the appropriate cell of the table.
 The buttons show the state of the report with an icon:

 * **Green/checkmark.** A valid report is available for the month.
 * **Orange/exclamation mark.** The report tried to harvest but failed.
 The harvester tries again in the next harvesting cycle.